CUC-Anna

 Why Is Vaccination So Important?

-Measles is a highly contagious viruses, spreading rapidly through the air when an infected person coughs or sneezes.
+Measles is a highly contagious virus, spreading rapidly through the air when an infected person coughs or sneezes.
 Symptoms appear 7 to 14 days after exposure including fever, cough, red/watery eyes, runny nose, and a rash.
 Measles can cause serious complications that could lead to pneumonia, brain swelling, and even death—especially in young children, pregnant individuals, and those with weakened immune systems.
 If you believe you may have been exposed to measles, contact your healthcare provider and remain isolated at home otherwise.

 CommUnityCare Health Centers Expands Access to Addiction Treatment Services